Living well with dementia

 Dementia support groups

-Several studies show that regular exercise can reduce the risk of developing dementia by about 30 per cent and engaging in mental or social activities may help to build up your brain’s ability to cope with disease, relieve stress and improve your mood.
-We run dementia support groups and can help you find suitable dementia friendly groups and activities.
+Several studies have shown that regular exercise can reduce the risk of developing dementia by about 30 per cent and engaging in mental or social activities may help to build up your brain’s ability to cope with disease, relieve stress and improve your mood.
+We host our own Dementia Friendly groups and hold information on a wide variety of other groups in North East Essex.
+We can help you to find suitable dementia friendly groups and activities.

 Dementia volunteer friendships